Two Truths About Retaking

 2. Practice as Realistically as Possible

 If you never took your tests in realistic testing environments, the real thing probably seemed like a hellish nightmare.
 When prepping for a retake, try to replicate the real testing environment as much as you can when taking LSAT practice tests.
 Get someone to proctor for you.
-If you found five-section tests to be harder than four-section tests, take only five-section tests.
+Make sure you’re taking the test with the right number of sections (three scored sections and one experimental for the remote LSAT).
 Build up your stamina and mental endurance.

 3. Switch LSAT Prep Methods

 It’s important to find the right prep for your unique learning style.
 When evaluating how you can improve in an LSAT retake, consider taking a different type of LSAT prep.
-If you took an LSAT class, maybe try private tutoring or an online course.
+If you took an LSAT class, maybe try private LSAT tutoring or a self-paced online LSAT course.
 Sometimes changing one thing can make a big difference in your overall score.

 4. Find the Time